Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • 2–3 days after the onset of the disease, the patient’s condition does not improve, but only worsens;

-• the runny nose intensifies, it is difficult to breathe through the nose, the discharge becomes yellow or green;
+• the runny nose gets worse, it is difficult to breathe through the nose, the discharge becomes yellow or green in color;

-• after 4–5 days of acute respiratory infections, a deep cough with a large amount of sputum appears;
+• after 4–5 days of acute respiratory infection, a deep cough with a large amount of sputum appears;

-• the temperature rises sharply to 38 or more degrees.
+• the temperature rises sharply to 38 degrees or more.

-A complicated cold is an exception to the rule, the immune system of a healthy person is able to cope with viruses in 7-10 days.
-The risk of developing pneumonia, tonsillitis, otitis, sinusitis, bronchitis is high in people whose defenses are weakened.
+Complicated colds are an exception to the rule; the immune system of a healthy person is able to cope with viruses in 7–10 days.
+The risk of developing pneumonia, sore throat, otitis media, sinusitis, and bronchitis is high in people whose defenses are weakened.
 Who is at risk?
-Young children, elderly people, people who have had organ transplants, for a long time take immunosuppressants and corticosteroids, patients with HIV and cancer.
+Young children, elderly people, people who have undergone organ transplantation, for a long time Patients with HIV and cancer take immunosuppressants and corticosteroids.

 For a healthy adult, colds up to 6 times a year - normal phenomenon, in children this figure can reach 10 cases annually.
-When received on time antiviral drugs recovery occurs within 7-10 days.
+When taken in a timely manner antiviral drugs recovery occurs within 7–10 days.

-If signs of a bacterial infection appear or prescribe broad-spectrum antibacterial drugs.
-After receiving the results of tests for the sensitivity of microorganisms to the active ingredient of the drug, a remedy is prescribed that will act directly on the pathogens.
+If signs of a bacterial infection appear, or prescribe broad-spectrum antibacterial drugs.
+After receiving the results of tests on the sensitivity of microorganisms to the active component of the drug, a drug is prescribed that will directly affect the causative agents of the disease.

 Antibiotics for colds in adults

-Used to eliminate bacterial complications of the common cold antibacterial agents from the group of penicillins, cephalosporins, macrolides, lincosamides.
-Most drugs can be purchased at the pharmacy without a prescription, but it is better to take strong medicines as directed by a specialist.
+To eliminate bacterial complications of colds they use antibacterial agents from the group of penicillins, cephalosporins, macrolides, lincosamides.
+Most medications can be purchased at a pharmacy without a prescription, but it is better to take potent medications as prescribed by a specialist.

 An effective antibacterial drug, contains amoxicillin and clavulanic acid, belongs to the penicillin group.
 Available in tablets, powder for suspensions and injections.
-Price - 270-370 rubles.
+Price – 270–370 rub.

 Contraindications: